scribu/wp-custom-field-taxonomies/readme.txt

 Tested up to: 2.9-rare
 Stable tag: 1.4

-Use custom fields like regular post tags
+Use custom fields like regular post tags, sort posts based on custom fields and much more

 == Description ==
 With this powerfull plugin you can enhance your site by making custom fields act like post tags.